 - 1943–1944, The First Cycle of Letters to Cynthia (Harris): On Tribe, Egypt and Israel in order to find direction in our Era, in The Collected Works (Microfilm 378, Reel 7).

-- 1946, The Christian Future—or The Modern Mind Outrun (New York: Charles Scribner's Sons, reprints: 1947, London: S.C.M.
-Press, Ltd., with a foreword by J. H. Oldham and a soliloquy by the author; 1966, New York: Harper & Row Publishers, Harper Torchbooks TB 143, with an introduction by Harold Stahmer, pp. vii–lv.
+- 1946, The Christian Future—or The Modern Mind Outrun, New York: Charles Scribner’s Sons; reprinted 1947, London: S.C.M.
+Press, Ltd., with a foreword by J. H. Oldham and a soliloquy by the author; 1966, New York: Harper & Row Publishers, Harper Torchbooks TB 143, with an introduction by Harold Stahmer, pp. vii–lv; reprinted Eugene, OR: Wipf and Stock, 2013.

 - 1950, ‘The Secret of the University Year’, in The Collected Works (Microfilm 427, Reel 8).